An international initiative that encourages families everywhere to take their children to their local library

 WHEN IS IT?

-The official date for 2016 was Saturday, February 6 - the 5th annual Take Your Child to the Library Day.
+The official date for 2017 is Saturday, February 4 - the 6th annual Take Your Child to the Library Day.
 But TYCLD is flexible and customizable - celebrations may take place on any date(s) in February that suit your library, your community, and your goals.

 REGISTER YOUR LIBRARY'S PARTICIPATION!

 Libraries everywhere except Connecticut: http://bit.ly/TYCLD17

 Connecticut Public Libraries: http://bit.ly/TYCLD17CT